 The Dangers of Alcohol

 You presumably already remember how horrible it can feel the day after a night out.
-You awake with a dreadful headache, feeling squeamish and shaky, and you most probably waste the rest of the day trying to recover and feel good again.
+You awake with a dreadful headache, feeling squeamish and shaky, and you probably waste the rest of the day trying to recover and feel good again.

 This is because not only is alcohol toxic, but it’s also a diuretic.
 This means it causes you to become dehydrated quicker, especially if you don’t remember to drink plenty of water.